Nicknames for Connecticut | The Constitution State

 The Provisions State

-Connecticut provided many supplies and soldiers to the Continental Army during the American Revolution.
-The government was steadily able to handle the supplies and support needed for the soldiers during battle.
+Connecticut provided both supplies and soldiers to the Continental Army during the American Revolution.
+The state's government efficiently managed the necessary resources and support for the troops during battle.

 Brian Logan Photography/Shutterstock.com